gianlucagiudice/irony-detection/README.md

 # Irony Detection
-More info about the project can be founded here:
+More info about the project can be found here:
 [Thesis](https://github.com/gianlucagiudice/irony-detection/blob/master/references/thesis/tesi.pdf)

 ### Requirements